jimmoffitt/rules-migrator/Article.md

 PowerTrack 2.0 introduces several new Operators and is the platform for future additions.
 See [HERE](http://support.gnip.com/apis/powertrack2.0/transition.html#NewOperators) for the list of new Operators.

-The focus of this article, and the [migration tool](#rule_migrator), is how to migrate existing version 1.0 rules to 2.0.
-While these new Operators are not part of the rule translation discussion, incorporating the new Operators should be considered as you migrate to version 2.
+The focus of this article is how to migrate existing version 1.0 rules to 2.0.
+While these new Operators are not part of the rule translation discussion, incorporating the new Operators should be considered as you migrate to Gnip 2.0.
 Based on the types of matching you are performing with version 1.0, here are some examples of filtering mechanisms that will likely benefit from these new Operators:

 + If your rules use the ```url_contains:``` Operator you'll probably want to consider using the new ```url_title:``` and ```url_description:``` Operators.
 These new Operators enable you to dig a bit deeper into the included link to match on more than just tokens and patterns of the URL.
 The URL itself may not hint at the subject of the linked to web page, and now with these Operators you can match the web page title and description.
 + The ```has:media``` Operator operates on both native photos and videos.
 With version 2.0, you can make a distinction between these two media types with the ```has:videos``` and ```has:images``` Operators.